PseudoDevs/IamGhost/FATAL15.md

-Last updated: 2024-04-02 18:32:11
+Last updated: 2024-04-02 18:32:45
-Random Quote: The superior man acts before he speaks, and afterwards speaks according to his action. - Confucius
+Random Quote: Irony is the gaiety of reflection and the joy of wisdom. - Anatole France